Last Updated on October 31, 2022 by laurenpacek

 I love seeing when you share my recipes!
 Please tag me on Instagram @anerdcooks so I can enjoy them virtually with you!
 You can also find me on Pinterest, Facebook, YouTube, and Twitter.

 I'd love to know what you thought of this recipe!
 Don't forget to leave a comment and

 - lime wedge for rimming the glass, optional

-- coarse salt or sugar for rimming the glass, optional
+- kosher salt or sugar for rimming the glass, optional

-Rub a wedge of lime around the rim of a margarita or rocks glass.
+- Rub a wedge of lime around the rim of a margarita or rocks glass.
 Turn the glass upside down and press the rim into the coarse salt or sugar.
-Add ice to the glass.
-Set aside.
+Carefully add ice to the glass.
+Set it aside.

-In a cocktail shaker with ice, combine the pomegranate juice, tequila, triple sec, simple syrup, and lime juice.
+- In a cocktail shaker with ice, combine the pomegranate juice, tequila, orange liqueur, and lime juice.
 Shake until very cold and strain into the prepared glass.

-Garnish with pomegranate arils and a lime wedge.
+- Garnish with pomegranate arils and a lime wedge, if desired.

 Amount Per Serving: Calories: 555Total Fat: 4gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 338mgCarbohydrates: 107gFiber: 20gSugar: 65gProtein: 7g